upendtu/triad/README.md

 # triad

-Run the app
+Running the app
+Ensure you have npm installed.

+Install http-server
 npm install
+Boot the HTTP server

-npm run start
+npm run server
+The server is now running at localhost:3000